-Breadth of Current Research.
-Ongoing research in the marmoset investigates age-related changes in a wide range of systems and multiple levels of analysis (81).
-Several studies examine age-related physiological and structural changes in this species to understand how aging of the metabolome may increase diabetes and cardiovascular diseases risk (82) or to identify factors promoting osteoporosis resistance in females (83), for example.
-At the CNS level, much work is focused on characterizing normal age-related changes in the brain (15), perception, cognition, and motor function (84, 85) as well as the neuroendocrinology of these processes (81).
-A rapidly growing area of research focuses on establishing marmoset models for age-related brain disorders, including for AD, Parkinson's disease, Huntington's disease, multiple sclerosis, and stroke (86).
-Efforts are also ongoing to characterize the effects of pharmacological (e.g, rapamycin; (87)) and life-style (e.g., exercise;(88)) interventions on health span in this species.
+Breadth of research.
+Recent work in the marmoset has documented age-related changes in a wide range of biological systems (168), including the microbiome (169) immune system (170) and metabolome (171), likely to have important consequences for aging trajectories.
+At the CNS level, efforts are ongoing to characterize age-related changes in the marmoset brain (172, 173), associated changes in perception, cognition and motor function (174, 175), and their neuroendocrine mechanisms (176, 177).
+A rapidly growing area of research focuses on developing genetically modified marmosets to model AD (178), Parkinson's disease (11) and other age-related brain disorders (8).
+Capitalizing on the relatively short lifespan of the marmoset, research evaluating the effects of pharmacological (e.g, rapamycin, (179) metformin and acarbose (180)) and environmental (e.g., exercise (181)) interventions on healthspan in this species is underway.

-The Future.
-Offering key advantages for aging research, the marmoset provides unique tools to advance our understanding of aging at multiple levels of analysis.
+Future.
+Offering key advantages for aging research, the marmoset provides a unique model to advance our understanding of aging at multiple levels of analysis.
 Studies focused on the basic biology of aging will help elucidate how age-related changes in immune function, mitochondrial function, DNA damage repair and epigenetic processes may increase the brain's vulnerability to neurodegeneration.
-At the system level, advances in neuroscience techniques applicable to behaving marmosets, such as chemogenetics, optogenetics, 2-photon imaging, and high field functional MRI will be critical to identify the neural changes that underlie perceptual and cognitive deficits in healthy and pathological aging.
-In addition, the development of genetically modified models for neurodegenerative diseases that apply recent revolutionary approaches such as CRISP/Cas9 gene editing will provide new tools for understanding the mechanisms underlying neurodegeneration and designing new treatment strategies with high translational potential to humans.
-Due to its short lifespan, the marmoset will also be an ideal animal model to study the effects of early life interventions (e.g., diet, caloric restriction) on the development of late-life diseases.
-Finally, the rich social behavior of the marmoset will offer the opportunity study the mechanisms by which social influences impact the aging process.
+Complementary in vitro studies of marmoset neuron and astrocyte cultures (182) will enable better understanding of the basic processes involved in aging and neurodegenerative disorders.
+At the system level, advances in neuroscience techniques applicable to behaving marmosets, such as chemogenetics, optogenetics, 2-photon imaging, and high field functional MRI, will be critical to identify the neural changes that underlie perceptual and cognitive deficits in healthy and pathological aging.
+Longitudinal studies integrating behavioral. physiological and neural assessments in naturally aging marmosets, marmosets with induced pathology, and genetically modified models for neurodegenerative diseases will provide better tools for understanding the mechanisms underlying neurodegeneration and designing new treatment strategies with high translational potential to humans.
+The marmoset will also be an ideal animal model to study the effects of early life interventions (e.g., diet, caloric restriction) on the development of late-life diseases.
+Finally, the rich social behavior of the marmoset, now amenable to functional neuroimaging (108), will offer the opportunity to study the mechanisms by which social influences impact the aging process.
+Given the unique advantages of the marmoset model for advancing fundamental questions of human aging, we urge NIA to support aging marmoset colonies, to facilitate their distribution to Investigators and to support marmoset aging research.